COVID-19 Updates

 Clinical Training Sites

-The UCSD Medical Center Thornton Hospital is located on the La Jolla campus of UCSD, 8 miles north of the Hillcrest campus.
-Thornton is a general medical hospital; the Jacobs tower was added in 2017 and includes an Onc/BMT floor, two medical ICUs, a neuro ICU, Labor and Delivery, and several Med/Surg floors.
+The UCSD Medical Center Thornton Hospital is a general medical hospital located on the La Jolla campus of UCSD.
+The Jacobs tower was added in 2017 and includes an Onc/BMT floor, two medical ICUs, a neuro ICU, Labor and Delivery, and several Med/Surg floors.
 Adjacent to Thornton is the Sulpizio Cardiovascular Center where specialized cardiac and cardiothoracic surgical care are provided.
-There are three ID consult services at Jacobs/Thorton/Suplizio: General ID, Onc ID, and SOT ID.
-Each service sees an average of 3-6 new consultations per day.
 Fellows gain experience in general ID, cancer ID, and transplant ID while rotating on these services.
-Fellows attend outpatient clinic at Perlman, Moores Cancer Center, or Chancellor Park when they are on the General, Onc ID, and SOT ID services, respectively.

 Veteran's Administration Medical Center (VAMC)

-The VAMC is located on the UCSD La Jolla campus approximately 1.5 miles from the UCSD Thornton Hospital and immediately adjacent to the UCSD School of Medicine campus.
-This rotation includes consult services for inpatients at the VAMC and the weekly outpatient I.D.
-Clinic.
+The VAMC is located on the UCSD La Jolla campus.
+This rotation includes consult services for primarily male veteran inpatients at the VAMC and a weekly outpatient ID Clinic.
 The VAMC is a general medical hospital without obstetrics or pediatrics.
-The I.D.
-Consult Service receives on average 2-5 new consult requests per day from all inpatient services at the VAMC.
-The hospital houses a busy emergency department that receives walk-ins and transports eligible for VAMC care from the San Diego metropolitan area.
-The VAMC houses medical and surgical intensive care units, and a coronary care unit/step down unit, and obstetrical delivery suites, in addition to general medical, surgical, and inpatient psychiatric wards.
-This service provides the fellows with a broad experience with infections related to medical, surgical, and other acute illnesses, viral, bacterial, mycobacterial, fungal, and parasitic infections occurring in a primarily male veteran population.
-The I.D.
-Consult Service participates in the care of patients with HIV who are admitted to the medical or surgical services, controls the utilization of certain restricted antibiotics, and consults on all patients with medically important bacteremia.
-The VAMC also houses a large spinal cord injury service and a hemodialysis service for which infectious disease consultations are frequently sought for management of difficult infectious complications.
+This service provides the fellows with a broad experience with viral, bacterial, mycobacterial, fungal, and parasitic infections related to medical, surgical, and other acute illnesses.
+The ID Consult Service participates in the care of patients with HIV who are admitted to the medical or surgical services, controls the utilization of certain restricted antibiotics, and consults on all patients with medically important bacteremia.
+The VAMC also houses a large spinal cord injury service and a hemodialysis service for which infectious disease consultations are frequently sought.

 Outpatient ID Clinics (UCSD Health)